fmrchallenge/fmrbenchmark/doc/usersguide/integrator_chains.rst

 configuration file ``mc-small-out3-order3.json`` in the ROS package ``sci_concrete_examples`` of example controllers, ::

-  $FMRBENCHMARK/domains/integrator_chains/trial-runner.py -l -f mydata.json src/sci_concrete_examples/trialconf/mc-small-out3-order3.json
+  python $FMRBENCHMARK/domains/integrator_chains/trial-runner.py -l -f mydata.json src/sci_concrete_examples/trialconf/mc-small-out3-order3.json

 This will cause trial data to be saved to the file ``mydata.json`` in the local directory from where the above command is executed.
 A description of options can